dineshbali18/GDP-2/README.md

 **Savings goals with progress tracking.**\
 Users can set specific savings goals with target amounts and deadlines, making progress easy to track.\
 A visual progress bar shows real-time updates on each goal's completion status.\
-The goals are integrated into the main dashboard, allowing users to view savings alongside financial summaries and analytics.
+The goals are integrated into the main dashboard, allowing users to view savings alongside financial summaries and analytics.\
+\
+**saving bank data and implemting bank server**
+To implement a secure bank data storage system for Bearcat Finance, create tables for bank account details, transactions, and bank-specific information.\
+Use encrypted fields for sensitive data like account numbers and API keys, and rely on third-party APIs (e.g., Plaid) to fetch real-time transaction and balance updates.\ Ensure compliance with data protection regulations by securely hashing passwords and allowing users to manage or delete their bank information.\
+\